 Today we enjoy a guided sightseeing tour of Boston, taking in the main sights of a city known for its 'old world' charm.
 Our tour takes in selected parts of the city's famed Freedom Trail.
 We travel through the Back Bay past the historic USS Constitution, to Copley Square and Beacon Hill, for an insight into stylish Boston's history.

-We bid a fond farewell to the States today.
-Our final day of the tour begins with a free morning, allowing you the opportunity to pick up souvenirs, for friends, family or even just yourself, before we begin our journey home.
-We transfer to Logan International Airport, where we board our flight back to London, arriving on Day 10.
+Our final day of the tour begins with a free morning before we begin our journey home.
+We transfer to Logan International Airport, where we board our flight back to the London, arriving on Day 10.

 Please note that outside of the main fall season (mid September - mid October), the fall foliage is unlikely to be as visible, however the attractions of the area are delightful at any time.

 Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.